After You've Gone (True Detective): Critical reviews

 James Poniewozik of Time wrote, "'After You've Gone', the next-to-last episode of True Detective season one, largely leaves the past behind, in the structural sense.
 As it drives toward its endgame, it mostly takes place in 2012, leaving behind the series' complex, time-skipping, flashback-and-interrogation structure.
 And yet, as it reunites a worse-for-wear Marty and Rust, 'After You’ve Gone' is also loaded down with the past."
-Kenny Herzog of Vulture gave the episode a 4 star rating out of 5 and wrote, "With one final hour in waiting, it's not premature to say that Nic Pizzolatto and Cary Fukunaga have succeeded in that diligence.
-True Detective has taken us on an arc that lesser shows might resolve in a single episode, or, as we've witnessed more commonly, forcibly protract to the point of viewer disconsolation.
+Kenny Herzog of Vulture gave the episode a 4 star rating out of 5 and wrote, "True Detective has taken us on an arc that lesser shows might resolve in a single episode, or, as we've witnessed more commonly, forcibly protract to the point of viewer disconsolation.
 It has instead used a finite narrative to introduce an incredible interconnected population of characters, none of whom are mere red herrings, while allowing us to stumble toward convictions alongside the show's leads.
 Not to mention all that philosophy for thought, whether inconsequential or essential.
 The one sure thing is that, as Rust and Marty come up upon the Tuttles' patch of land outside Erath, shit's about to get real."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "I have mentioned Angel Heart in reference to True Detective and written on the satanic detective genre as a whole.
 This series is so fulfilling.
 It's like watching Angel Heart, if that's your cup of darjeeling tea – it's one of my all-time favorites, in slow motion.
 Reverb first.
 Every nasty detail splayed out in front of you to enjoy.
 I mean, yeah, it's broken up into hour long portions, but think how it'll be when you binge watch this motherfucker."

 Chris O'Hara of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "Rust and Marty had spun out of control and out of each other's lives, but now seemed to be spiraling toward some final resolution with just one episode to go."
 Shane Ryan of Paste gave the episode a 9.6 out of 10 and wrote, "We have one hour left with these remarkable characters, and if I have my guess, the circles of their fate will all be closed when the final credits roll."